brypo/flex-insights-hang-up-by/README.md

 On the **front-end**, we use a [Flex Plugin](https://www.twilio.com/docs/flex/developer/ui-and-plugins) to add a listener for the ["HangupCall" Action](https://www.twilio.com/docs/flex/developer/ui/v1/actions).
 This captures when the Agent intentionally invokes the hangup and populates the ["Hang Up By" metric](https://www.twilio.com/docs/flex/end-user-guide/insights/data-model#conversations:~:text=Y-,Hang%20Up%20By,-The%20party%20that) with `agent`.

 On the **back-end**, we use the [TaskRouter Workspace Callback Event URL](https://www.twilio.com/docs/taskrouter/api/event/reference#:~:text=TaskRouter%20will%20make,Event%20takes%20place.) and point it to a [Twilio Serverless Function](https://www.twilio.com/docs/serverless/functions-assets/functions).
-This Function listens for the `task.wrapup` event from TaskRouter, and if this is a "voice" Task, it will check to see who ended the Conference and update Flex Insights with either `customer` or `disconnect`.
+This Function listens for the `task.wrapup` event from TaskRouter, and if it is a "voice" Task, it will check to see who ended the Conference and update Flex Insights with either `customer` or `disconnect`.

 ## Flex Plugin

-The code provided is intended to be incorporated into standard plugin architecture.
+The code provided is intended to be incorporated into standard Flex Plugin architecture.

-To get started, follow these instructions to [set up a sample Flex plugin](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin#set-up-a-sample-flex-plugin), navigate to the [main part](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin#build-your-flex-plugin) of your plugin, and replace the `src/SamplePlugin.js` code with what's provided in the above *plugin* file.
+If you are new to Flex Plugins, follow these instructions to [set up a sample Flex plugin](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin#set-up-a-sample-flex-plugin), navigate to the [init method](https://www.twilio.com/docs/flex/quickstart/getting-started-plugin#build-your-flex-plugin) of your plugin, and add the [sample code provided](https://github.com/brypo/flex-insights-hang-up-by/blob/main/plugin-log-agent-hangup.js).

-NOTE: You may need to make some tweaks to this file depending on what Flex UI version your plugin is using (v1 or v2).

 ## Serverless Function